FH-Campus-Wien-WEB/web24-exercise-1/README.md

 Now, the application consists of only one file on both sides.
 On the server-side, the file is `server/server.js`, on the client side, the file is `server/files/index.html`.

-First, have a look at `server/server.js`, maybe you can guess the responsibilities of the individual blocks of code.
+First, look at `server/server.js`, maybe you can guess the responsibilities of the individual blocks of code.
 For now, two blocks are of interest to you when implementing this exercise.

 The first one is: